docwhat/screams-into-the-void/memory-bank/techContext.md

 ## Tool usage patterns

-- Use `hk check` to run linting and static analysis.
+- Use `trunk check` to run linting and static analysis.
-- Use `hk fix` to auto-correct linting and formatting issues.
+- Use `trunk fmt` to auto-correct linting and formatting issues.
 - Use `mise test` to run unit tests outside of Godot with GdUnit4.
-- Use `script/serve.py` for running the wasm export of the game, locally.
-- Use `script/bump-version` to increment version numbers.
+- Use `mise bump` to increment version numbers.
-- Use `script/no-n-a-r-f` to check for forbidden patterns in code.
+- Use `mise no-n-a-r-f` to check for forbidden patterns in code.
 - Use `godot` command to open projects in Godot Engine.
 - Use `code` command to open project in VSCode.
 - Use `git` commands for version control and collaboration.